fevish/wolkowskiwebdesign/_drafts/_posts/test.md

 There are many companies and individuals with expertise who can help you communicate your company's message, and accurately portray your brand on a professional level.

-## Shameless Plug
+## Shameless Plug - Our Process

-Wolkowski Web Design specializes in facilitating all aspects of your businesses online presence.
+Wolkowski Web Design specializes in facilitating all aspects of our clients online presence and can provide relevant inbound marketing solutions for your business and brand needs.
+Our process is straightforward and we pride ourselves on making it as seamless and headache-free for you.

+Our process for a new client generally consists of a few easy steps (as coordinated by us):

+* Create a beautiful, functional and responsive Website.
+* Use our professional photographers for content